 Dr. Phillip W. Serna (double bass and viola da gamba) is an active and enthusiastic performer of early music, as well as the contemporary, solo, orchestral, and chamber repertoires.
 He earned his Bachelor of Music studying with San Francisco Symphony member Stephen Tramontozzi at the San Francisco Conservatory of Music in 1998.
 He later completed his Master of Music & Doctor of Music degrees at Northwestern University School of Music in 2001 and 2007, respectively.
 At Northwestern University, he studied double bass with Chicago Symphony Orchestra member Michael Hovnanian and international soloist DaXun Zhang.
 Additionally, he studied viola da gamba with Newberry Consort founder Mary Springfels.
 Dr. Serna continues to study the viol at workshops and master classes with instructors including Erin Headley, Wieland Kuijken, Catherina Meints, Christel Thielmann and Brent Wissick.
 His doctoral project, ‘Original Crossover?
 Popular Ballad-Tunes as Art-Music for Viols in Seventeenth-Century England’ focused on solo and ensemble settings of ballad-tunes for viola da gamba as well as lyra viol transcriptions for double bass.

 On double bass, Dr. Serna has performed under the baton of conductors such as Daniel Barenboim, Pierre Boulez, Christoph Eschenbach, Neeme Järvi and David Robertson as a member of Chicago Symphony Orchestra’s Civic Orchestra of Chicago.
-Phillip performs with other orchestras including the Renovo String Orchestra, the North Shore Chamber Arts Ensemble, the Southwest Michigan Symphony Orchestra, the Illinois Philharmonic Orchestra, Illinois Symphony Orchestra, New Philharmonic Orchestra, Wisconsin Chamber Orchestra, Memphis Symphony Orchestra, and many others.
-Phillip is an active soloist performing concerti and other virtuoso works by Bottesini, Deak, Koussevitzky, Rautavaara, Tubin and others.
+Phillip performs with ensembles including the Renovo String Orchestra, the North Shore Chamber Arts Ensemble, the Southwest Michigan Symphony Orchestra, the Illinois Philharmonic Orchestra, Illinois Symphony & Chamber Orchestra, New Philharmonic Orchestra, Wisconsin Chamber Orchestra, Memphis Symphony Orchestra, and many others.
+Dr. Serna is an active soloist performing concerti and virtuoso works by Bottesini, Deak, Koussevitzky, Rautavaara, Tubin and others.

 In 2007, Dr. Serna’s article ‘Early Strings in the Classroom/ Introducing Students to Renaissance and Baroque String Repertoire on Period Instruments’ on classroom outreach advocacy was published in the American String Teachers Association String Teacher’s Cookbook – Creative Recipes for a Successful Program.
-He has contributed articles to the Bass World – the Official Magazine of the International Society of Bassists, the American String Teacher, Illinois ASTA’s the Scroll, and is an active contributor to the Contrabass Conversations Podcast and the online bass resource www.DoubleBassblog.org.
-In Early Music publications, Dr. Serna has served as outreach editor for the VdGSA News – the newsletter of the Viola da Gamba Society of America, where he edited and wrote numerous articles, and has contributed to Early Music America Magazine.
+He has contributed articles to the Bass World – the Official Magazine of the International Society of Bassists, the American String Teacher and is an active contributor to the Contrabass Conversations Podcast and the online bass resource www.DoubleBassblog.org.
+In Early Music publications, Dr. Serna has served as outreach editor for the VdGSA News – the Newsletter of the Viola da Gamba Society of America, where he edited and wrote numerous articles, and has contributed to Early Music America Magazine.

-Dr. Serna is instructor of double bass and viola da gamba at Valparaiso University and maintains a private teaching studio reaching the furthest ends of the greater Chicago area.
-He is in demand as an adjudicator and clinician in the Midwest on double bass and viola da gamba and has appeared as double bass faculty at the Chicago Bass Festival, the Butler Midwest Bass Day and Whitewater Winter Bassfest.
-Recently Dr. Serna presented ‘Making Your Baroque Solos More H.I.P.’ in conjunction with a performance with Jessica Powell Eig entitled ‘The Cuckoo’s Egg …or Just Plain Cuckoo?
+Dr. Serna maintains a private teaching studio stretching across the greater Chicago-area where he is instructor of double bass and viola da gamba at Valparaiso University.
+At Adlai E. Stevenson High School in Lincolnshire, IL, he works as Historically-Informed Performance coach for their viol consort and Illinois’ first public-school period-instrument Baroque ensemble.
+Committed to community engagement and educational outreach, Dr. Serna is founder and music director of Viols in Our Schools, an Early Music program whose impact earned him Early Music America’s Outreach Award in 2010.
+Dr. Serna is in demand as an adjudicator and clinician in the Midwest and has appeared as double bass faculty at the Chicago Bass Festival, the Butler Midwest Bass Day and Whitewater Winter Bassfest.
+Recently Dr. Serna presented ‘Making Your Baroque Solos More H.I.P.’ in conjunction with Jessica Powell Eig’s performance ‘The Cuckoo’s Egg …or Just Plain Cuckoo?
 Transcriptions of Early Music for Double Basses‘ at the Historically Informed Performance Summit at the 2013 International Society of Bassists Convention at the Eastman School of Music in Rochester, NY.
 On viola da gamba, Dr. Serna has also appeared as faculty at the VdGS Third Coast Memorial Day Workshop, the Whitewater Early Music Festival the Music on the Mountain Winter Workshop and has served on staff as Ad Hoc Consort Coordinator and Scholarship Student Coordinator for the Viola da Gamba Society of America’s Summer Conclaves.